 Pet care can be expensive and can be a major deciding factor when considering a new addition to the family.
 Enter Tailster.
 We’ve been matching pet owners with great carers since 2014 and we often come across the same sort of questions.

-We often get asked how much it costs for an hour long dog walk, or to get a cat sitter in for the weekend.
-There seems to be lots of uncertainty about how much pet care should cost, so hopefully this will help!
+We often get asked how much it costs for an hour-long dog walk, or to get a cat sitter in for the weekend.
+There seem to be lots of uncertainty about how much pet care should cost, so hopefully, this will help!